 Beans, corn and watermelon, cucumber, squash, pumpkin and okra.

 To maintain a sense of ecological harmony in your garden, it is helpful to include Marigolds and various flowers and herbs in with vegetable plants.
-This has to do with companion planting which is to grow certain plants next to other ones that assist their growth in some way.
+This has to do with companion planting which is to grow certain plants next to others that assists in their growth.

 Growing a vegetable garden is a learning process, so allow yourself room for trial and error.
 Getting an early start expands the growing season allowing time for more plants to grow.
-To grow one's own food is a healthy and economically rewarding experience.
+Growing your own food is a healthy, economical and rewarding experience.